Overview

 | Typical reporting cadence | Monthly | Quarterly or annually, alongside MRR |

 MRR is the predictable monthly revenue collected from active subscription customers, calculated by summing each pricing tier's price multiplied by its active customer count.
-Because it's reported monthly, MRR is the most responsive metric for catching problems early — a sudden increase in churn rate or a slowdown in new customer acquisition shows up in MRR within weeks, long before it would be obvious in an annual figure.
+Because it's reported monthly, MRR is the most responsive metric for catching problems early.
+A sudden increase in churn rate or a slowdown in new customer acquisition shows up in MRR within weeks, long before it would register in an annual figure.

-MRR is best suited to companies in active growth-iteration mode: early-stage SaaS startups optimising pricing, onboarding, and retention month over month, where the absolute dollar changes are large relative to the total and every month's data point carries real information.
-It also supports a granular breakdown — new MRR, expansion MRR, churned MRR, and contraction MRR — that reveals exactly where revenue is coming from and going, a level of detail that gets lost when only looking at an annualised number.
+MRR suits companies in active growth-iteration mode: early-stage SaaS startups optimizing pricing, onboarding, and retention month over month, where the absolute dollar changes are large relative to the total and every month's data point carries real information.
+It also supports a granular breakdown, new MRR, expansion MRR, churned MRR, and contraction MRR, that shows exactly where revenue is coming from and going, a level of detail that gets lost when you only look at an annualized number.

-ARR is MRR annualised — the run-rate figure representing what the business would collect in the next 12 months if the current revenue base persisted unchanged.
-ARR is the standard unit for SaaS company valuation, with multiples typically ranging from 3x to 15x ARR depending on growth rate, gross margin, and net revenue retention.
+ARR is MRR annualized, the run-rate figure representing what the business would collect over the next 12 months if the current revenue base held steady.
+It's the standard unit for SaaS company valuation, with multiples typically running 3x to 15x ARR depending on growth rate, gross margin, and net revenue retention.

-ARR is best suited to strategic and external-facing conversations: annual budgeting, board reporting, and fundraising, where stakeholders think in annual terms and want a number that's directly comparable to industry benchmarks and other companies' reported figures.
-The risk with ARR is that a single anomalous month — a large one-time enterprise deal, a temporary spike from an annual prepayment — can distort the annualised figure if naively multiplied by 12 without normalising for known one-off events.
+ARR fits strategic and external-facing conversations best: annual budgeting, board reporting, and fundraising, where stakeholders think in annual terms and want a number directly comparable to industry benchmarks and other companies' reported figures.
+The risk with ARR is that one anomalous month, a large one-time enterprise deal, or a temporary spike from an annual prepayment, can distort the annualized figure if you multiply it by 12 without normalizing for known one-off events.

 When to Choose MRR

-Use MRR when you need to detect changes quickly — diagnosing a churn spike, evaluating whether a new pricing tier or onboarding flow is working, or tracking week-to-week and month-to-month operational health.
-Early-stage companies under roughly $1-2 million in annual revenue typically benefit most from MRR as their primary internal metric, since the monthly granularity is where the actionable signal lives.
+Reach for MRR when you need to detect changes quickly: diagnosing a churn spike, checking whether a new pricing tier or onboarding flow is working, or tracking week-to-week and month-to-month operational health.
+Early-stage companies under roughly $1-2 million in annual revenue usually get the most out of MRR as their primary internal metric, since the monthly granularity is where the actionable signal lives.

 When to Choose ARR

-Use ARR when communicating with investors, planning annual budgets, or benchmarking your company's valuation against industry multiples.
-Companies that have scaled past the early stage, with a larger and more stable customer base, generally find ARR the more useful headline number for external reporting, since it matches the annual cadence most financial planning and fundraising conversations operate on.
+Reach for ARR when you're talking to investors, planning annual budgets, or benchmarking your company's valuation against industry multiples.
+Companies that have scaled past the early stage, with a larger and more stable customer base, tend to find ARR the more useful headline number for external reporting, since it matches the annual cadence most financial planning and fundraising conversations run on.

 Our Verdict

 Track both, but use MRR for operational decisions and ARR for strategic ones.
-MRR is the metric to watch weekly or monthly to catch problems early and understand exactly which revenue lever (new sales, expansion, or churn) is driving change — pair it with a churn rate calculator and CLV calculator for a complete operational picture.
-ARR is the metric to report to investors and use for annual planning and valuation conversations, since it's the standard unit the broader SaaS industry uses to compare companies.
-Calculate both from the same underlying tier-and-customer data using the MRR / ARR calculator so they never drift out of sync.
+Watch MRR weekly or monthly to catch problems early and see exactly which revenue lever, new sales, expansion, or churn, is driving change; pair it with a churn rate calculator and CLV calculator for a fuller operational picture.
+Report ARR to investors and lean on it for annual planning and valuation conversations, since it's the unit the broader SaaS industry uses to compare companies.
+Calculate both from the same underlying tier-and-customer data using the MRR / ARR calculator, and they'll never drift out of sync.